UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Student_Theses.rst

 * Laura Gillard, PhD, `Modelling the Interconnection of the Ocean and the Greenland Ice Sheet <https://doi.org/10.7939/r3-p634-yg06>`_

-* Liam Buchart, Ms, `Sea Ice Modelling in the Pikialasorsuaq: Parameters Sensitivities and Future Prospects <https://doi.org/10.7939/r3-btvk-9316>`_
+* Liam Buchart, MSc, `Sea Ice Modelling in the Pikialasorsuaq: Parameters Sensitivities and Future Prospects <https://doi.org/10.7939/r3-btvk-9316>`_

 2020
 ----

-* Natasha Ridenour, PhD, `ON THE CIRCULATION AND FRESHWATER DYNAMICS OF THE HUDSON BAY COMPLEX <https://doi.org/10.7939/r3-7syy-jd18>`_>`_
+* Natasha Ridenour, PhD, `ON THE CIRCULATION AND FRESHWATER DYNAMICS OF THE HUDSON BAY COMPLEX <https://doi.org/10.7939/r3-7syy-jd18>`_

-* Ran Tao, Ms, `Modelling the Long-Term Fate and Transport Pathways of Pollutant in the Canadian Arctic <https://doi.org/10.7939/r3-hgg2-5g21
+* Ran Tao, MSc, `Modelling the Long-Term Fate and Transport Pathways of Pollutant in the Canadian Arctic <https://doi.org/10.7939/r3-hgg2-5g21>`_

 2019
 ----